Quick guide to Sayulita Mexico

 The appeal of Sayulita is that, unlike other Mexican resort towns, tourists can actually mingle with locals and eat and shop where they do.
 Mexican families live, work and socialize here, which creates an interesting atmosphere, especially at the sidewalk cafes and beach bars.

 Yes, you will see a lot of foreigners roaming the streets, but what we like about Sayulita is that although it is touristy, it’s not a tourist trap.
 You can eat real tacos at streetside restaurants and pay the same price as the locals (well, most of the time).
 You can surf all day and party all night or simply read a book by the pool.

 Sayulita doesn’t have an agenda – and we dig that.

 Like most coastal towns, Sayulita has a lot to offer beach lovers and water sport enthusiasts.
 Surfing is the big attraction but there’s plenty of water activities to keep you busy, including stand-up paddle boarding, sport fishing, sailing, scuba diving and snorkeling.

 It is a great beach to learn to surf, with consistent waves and the break located on the main stretch of beach in front of the town center.
 For the more advanced surfer, the Riviera Nayarit coast is dotted with beaches and secret surf spots, so you can organize day trips to get away from the crowds.

 You can rent boards and equipment directly on the main beach.

 Get your Guide to Sayulita here.

-Sadly, we didn’t end up surfing on our trip to Sayulita.
-You can find out why here.
+We didn’t end up surfing on our trip to Sayulita.

 If you visit during the winter months, from November to March, you may get lucky and spot humpback whales breaching from Sayulita’s shore.
 Or, you can join a whale watching tour and get up close to these gentle giants in their natural habitat.